Skip to content

 Reserved symbols

 Tau Language has a set of reserved symbols that cannot be used as identifiers.
-In particular, we insist that T and F are reserved for true and false values respectively in tau formulas and 0 and 1 stand for the corresponding Boolean algebra elements.
+In particular, we require that T and F are reserved for truth values in Tau specifications and 0 and 1 stand for the corresponding Boolean algebra elements.

 Command line interface